louisrawlins/blog/description.markdown

-### About me

-I am a hybrid individual.
-Artist, teacher, designer, engineer.
-I work with media.
-There may be a specific discipline to name my work in the future.
-In the meantime, I will explore and share through these stories.

-### About these posts
+### Comment on posts

-The format of this site, the posts and the software that publishes everything will be updated frequently.
-It's an experiment.

-I encourage dialogue, and if you'd like to comment on something I've written, please reach out to me and tell me what you think.
-My contact information is below and I am happy to include your comments online with your permission.
+I encourage dialogue about what I've written.
+Please contact me to start a conversation.
+I'm happy to include your comments on any post with your permission.

+### Learn more

+This blog is also a teaching tool.
+You can find [this blog](https://github.com/louisrawlins/blog) on [GitHub,](https://github.com/) if you'd like to see how it was created.

-This blog uses [Wheat](https://github.com/creationix/wheat), a barebones publishing system for [Node.js](http://nodejs.org/).
+I use [Wheat](https://github.com/creationix/wheat), a barebones publishing system for [Node.js](http://nodejs.org/).

 ### Contact me